stalkntom/windows_nxlog/README.md

 # windows_nxlog
-Deploy nxlog to Windows for Event forwarding
+Ansible role for deploying nxlog to Windows for Event forwarding